aboubakrndong/Airfrantest/README.md

 Build the project using mvn clean install
 Run using mvn spring-boot:run
-The web application is accessible via localhost:8080 Use username and password as 'admin' to login to demo
+The web application is accessible via localhost:8080 Use username and password for the register user in database to login to the app

-# what you need
+# What you need
 About 15 minutes
 A favorite text editor or IDE
 JDK 1.8 or later